-The ZEBRA Poetry Film Festival has been around since 2002.
+The ZEBRA Poetry Film Festival is a project of the Haus für Poesie and has been around since 2002.
 It was the first and is the largest international platform for short films based on poetry - the poetry films.
 Every year, it offers poets, film and festival makers from all over the world a platform for creative exchange, brainstorming and meeting with a broad audience.
 With a competition, film programmes, poetry readings, retrospectives, exhibitions, performances, workshops, colloquia, lectures and a children's program, it presents in various sections the diversity of the genre of poetry film.

-Closing date for entries is 1 July 2020.
-Entries must include: film file (MP4 or MOV), a completed entry form, German or English translation of the poem(s) (PDF, Word), a digital film still (JPEG or TIFF, HiRes Foto), very brief content summary of max.
+3. Closing date for entries is 1 August 2022.
+Entries must include: film file (MP4 or MOV), a completed entry form, German or English translation of the poem(s) with indication of the source, published by title and publisher and, if available, the name of the translator(s).
+(PDF, Word), a digital film still (JPEG or TIFF, HiRes Foto), very brief content summary of max.
 200 characters incl. spaces (Log Line), biography (poet), biography and filmography (director).
 All texts must be provided in digital form.
-The film file (MP4 or MOV) must arrive at the festival for preview by no later than the closing date (1.7.2020) and will be retained for archiving.
+Pay attention to the exact formatting of poems (upper/lower case, stanzas, line breaks etc.) The film file (MP4 or MOV) must arrive at the festival for preview by no later than the closing date (1.8.2022) and will be retained for archiving.
 All submitted films which comply with the rules will automatically be considered for selection for the competition and the various programmes.

-The festival reserves the right to show films which are longer than 20 minutes.
-The permitted screening format is DCP.
+5. The festival reserves the right to show films which are longer than 15 minutes.
+The permitted screening format is (in 2k or 4k, Flat or Scope) DCP.
 Only the films on the screening copies which are not in English must have English subtitles.